Meandmybadself/late-bus-notifier/README.md

 * [SendGrid settings](https://app.sendgrid.com/account/details)
 * [Cloudflare Worker Settings](https://dash.cloudflare.com/c3b373ae8a90a6494e520f962bdf462b/workers/services/view/bus-delay-notifier/production/settings)

-## Environment Variables (defined in [Cloudflare Worker Settings](https://dash.cloudflare.com/c3b373ae8a90a6494e520f962bdf462b/workers/services/view/bus-delay-notifier/production/settings))
+## Environment Variables (defined in wrangler.toml & [visible in Cloudflare settings](https://dash.cloudflare.com/c3b373ae8a90a6494e520f962bdf462b/workers/services/view/bus-delay-notifier/production/settings))

+* `AUTH_TOKEN`: A token for use in authenticating when accessing sevice via worker URL.
 * `TO_EMAIL_ADDRESSES`: A comma separated list of email addresses to send to
-* `FROM_EMAIL_ADDRESS`: An email address to send from
+* `FROM_EMAIL_ADDRESS`: An email address to send from, registered with SendGrid
 * `SENDGRID_API_KEY`: A SendGrid API key
 * `BUS_NUMBER`: The number of the bus to check for delays

 ## Prompt
 Using Claude Sonnet 3.5